TUD-INF-IAI-MCI/BrailleIO/README.md

 BrailleIO is a small framework that should enable application developers to fast and easily build non-visual applications for on a planar two-dimensional tactile pin-matrix display.
 It is written in C# for .Net and is therefore a framework for windows applications manly.

-More technical details can be found in [Bornschein, Jens.
+Details that are more technical can be found in [Bornschein, Jens.
 "BrailleIO-a Tactile Display Abstraction Framework."
 Proceedings of TacTT ’14 Workshop, Nov 16 2014, Dresden, Germany.
 2014.](http://ceur-ws.org/Vol-1324/paper_4.pdf)

 [[*back to outline* :arrow_up:]](#outline)